wp-plugins/ose-firewall/readme.txt

 = 1.5.4 =
 * Removed duplicated menus as suggested by Lime Canvas (http://wordpress.org/support/profile/limecanvas)
-* Fixed the issue where OSE Firewall Settings links are appended to all plugins links section (credits to Lime Canvas http://wordpress.org/support/profile/limecanvas)
+* Fixed the issue where Centrora Security™ Settings links are appended to all plugins links section (credits to Lime Canvas http://wordpress.org/support/profile/limecanvas)
 * Fixed the wpdb undefined issue when initializing file list into the database

 = 1.5.3 =
 * Updated the codes to make it work with multiple websites (credits to scottnath, http://wordpress.org/support/profile/scottnath)
 * Improved function to check admin accounts
-* Fixed PHP warning errors for undefined OSE Firewall setting variables
+* Fixed PHP warning errors for undefined Centrora Security™ setting variables

 = 1.5.2 =
 * Updated Chinese and Germany languages, credits to Mr Alexander Pfabel